johannschopplich/unlazy/docs/guide/usage.md

 1. Add the `loading="lazy"` attribute to a `<img>` element that you want to lazily load.
 You can also use the `<picture>` element to lazily load images in different formats.

-2. Use the `data-src` or `data-srcset` attribute to specify the high-quality image.
-These data attributes prevent browsers from loading images before they enter the viewport and are swapped to standard attributes by unlazy when loading occurs.
+2. Use `data-src` or `data-srcset` attributes to specify the high-quality image.
+These prevent browsers from loading images before they enter the viewport and are swapped to standard attributes when loading occurs.

-3. If you have a pre-generated blurry placeholder image, use the `src` attribute to specify it.
-Otherwise, you can use a [BlurHash](/placeholders/blurhash) or [ThumbHash](/placeholders/thumbhash) to generate a placeholder image on the fly.
+3. Set the `src` attribute with a pre-generated blurry placeholder, or use [hash-based placeholders](/placeholders/hash-based) (BlurHash or ThumbHash) to generate placeholders on the fly.

 ::: code-group
   ```html [Image tag]